 - Chrome Browser 77* installed on the same machine that is running OpenLM Server

-- (optional) If you choose not to install the OpenJDK 11 distributive that comes with the default Reports Scheduler installer, a compatible version of Java 11 must be present on the target machine.
+- (optional) If you choose not to install the OpenJDK 11 distributive that comes bundled with the Reports Scheduler installer, a compatible version of Java 11 must be present on the target machine.

-* Please check section 7 if using a newer version of Chrome.
+* This will vary depending on the Reports Scheduler installer package (consult the release notes).
+Please check section 7 if using a newer version of Chrome.

-OpenLM Reports Scheduler should be installed on the same machine as OpenLM Server.
+OpenLM Reports Scheduler should be installed on the same machine where OpenLM Server is installed.

 1. Download the latest installer of OpenLM Reports Scheduler from the Downloads page.